DATA-BACKED GUIDE · UPDATED JULY 2026

 Why do double glazing salespeople offer such big discounts?

 Because the opening price was set high on purpose.
-A large discount with a deadline is a pressure tactic, not a favour.
-The discounted figure can still leave a strong margin, which is why comparing several quotes against the real prices below matters so much.
+A large discount with a deadline attached is a pressure tactic, not a favour.
+The discounted figure can still leave a strong margin, which is why comparing several quotes against the real prices on this page matters so much.

 Should I ever sign up on the first sales visit?

 There is rarely a good reason to.
-Any legitimate price will still be honoured if you take a few days to think and gather other quotes.
-If an offer genuinely only works tonight, that is a reason to be cautious rather than to rush.
+Any legitimate price will still be honoured if you take a few days to think it over and gather other quotes.
+If an offer genuinely only works tonight, treat that as a reason to be cautious rather than a reason to rush.

 How do I know I am getting a fair price?

-Get three quotes, compare them on identical frame material and glass, and check them against the real price figures below.
-If one firm sits miles above the rest before discounting, that is the anchor game in action.
+Get three quotes, compare them on identical frame material and glass spec, and check them against the real price figures on this page.
+If one firm sits miles above the rest before discounting, that is the anchor game in action, and it tells you nothing about the actual value of the job.